noeldelgado/gemini-scrollbar/README.md

 Custom overlay-scrollbars with native scrolling mechanism for web applications (if needed).

-*There is a **React** wrapper too — [react-gemini-scrollbar](https://github.com/noeldelgado/react-gemini-scrollbar).*
+*There is a __React__ wrapper too — [react-gemini-scrollbar](https://github.com/noeldelgado/react-gemini-scrollbar).*

 ###### Problem Description

 Nowadays, some OS’s provides “overlay-scrollbars” natively.
-Those scrollbars looks nice and works well (mostly mobile browsers and OSX opt-in).
-The problem came when you have to customize the remaining ‘ugly’ scrollbars out there. e.g: “*having a sidebar with a dark-background + native-**non-floating**-scrollbars*” ...hum, ugly.
+Those scrollbars look nice and work well (mostly mobile browsers and OSX opt-in).
+The problem came when you have to customize the remaining ‘ugly’ scrollbars out there. e.g: “*having a sidebar with a dark background + native-__non-floating__-scrollbars*” ...hum, ugly.
 Even when this problem can be merely visual, for me is a way of enhancing the user experience.

 ###### Constraints